|

 -

-to take patron requests for collection purchases and Interlibrary
+library customer requests for Consortium and Interlibrary

 Loans.

-Strategic Priority 2 - Improve
+Strategic Priority 2 - Improve Services to the Community

 -